MariaExtrella/QATestTheAgileMonkeys/README.md

     	System.setProperty("karate.env", "prod");   // set the environment to test

-In this example,the 'Pro' environment is tested, so the http url has the value configured in the [karate-config.js](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/karate-config.js):
+In this example, the 'Pro' environment is tested, so the http url has the value configured in the [karate-config.js](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/karate-config.js):

     } else if (env == 'prod') {   // set the http URL for the prod environment config.httpUrl = 'https://pnbbxqm2y9.execute-api.eu-west-1.amazonaws.com/test-qa-estrella-prod';